4 Minute Read

 If you expect fall in Grand Junction to feel like it does in other states – or even elsewhere in Colorado – you’d be mistaken.
-Hope you aren’t attached to chilly temperatures, cloudy skies or rainy weather!
-The average high is 67 - 70 degrees in October with very little rain if any at all.
-So, grab your binoculars, your camera and your road maps and head to Grand Junction for perfectly temperate fall scenic drives!
+We hope you aren’t attached to chilly temperatures, cloudy skies or rainy weather because the average October daytime high is 67 - 70 degrees and evenings are comfortably cool with very little rain, if any at all.
+So, grab your binoculars, shades, and friends, and head to Grand Junction for a perfectly temperate fall getaway!

 Grand Mesa Scenic Byway, Grand Mesa National Forest